An empirical study of question discussions on Stack Overflow: Implications and Discussions

-A good piece of shareable knowledge starts with a good question, and Stack Overflow has practices to help ensure high quality questions.
+\textbf{Acknowledge discussions as essential in the Q\&A, and design systems that incorporate the users' need for discussions.} A good piece of shareable knowledge starts with a good question, and Stack Overflow has practices to help ensure high quality questions.
 For example, when novice users (i.e., users with newly registered accounts) first ask questions, they are led through an interactive guide on how to ask a good question.
 The guide includes both conventions (e.g., \emph{tag the question}) and best practices for asking questions (e.g., \emph{include what has been attempted to solve the question}).
+Although Stack Overflow already has a detailed walkthrough on how to ask a good question, we observed that in practice, discussing and revising questions remains commonplace.
+At the same time, crowdsourced Q\&A is a labor intensive process; for example, a question may take time to attract the ``right'' answerers or a question may be hard to understand without clarification.
 In exploring RQ3, we observed that questions with extended discussions --- especially those that continue into a chat room --- tend to receive more edits to the question body.
 We conjecture that question discussions can serve as a feedback loop for the asker, resulting in improvements to the questions through subsequent edits.
 Our observation also echoes a previous study which shows that tutoring novice users before they post their questions can improve the quality of their question~\cite{ford2018we}.
-Although Stack Overflow already has a detailed walkthrough on how to ask a good question, we observed that in practice, discussing and revising questions remains commonplace.
-The discussions and revisions suggest a large effort by the community in addition to providing answers.

-We also found that there was a strong correlation between the amount of question discussions and the \emph{answer-receiving-time} for both the first answer and the accepted answer.
-In other words, questions with more discussions tend to receive answers more slowly.
-Questions with more discussions are more likely to have the asker and answerers participating in the discussion.
-These observations suggest that askers and answerers are spending time together in the question discussions, which aids in the creation of eventual answers.
-At the same time, crowdsourced Q\&A is a labor intensive process; for example, a question may take time to attract the ``right'' answerers or a question may be hard to understand without clarification.
 We wonder if a question quality assurance ``bot'' might be able to leverage the question discussion data and mining the discussion patterns to further support askers in efficiently getting answers through crowdsourced Q\&A.